Healing Starts Here

 Health Anxiety

-Health anxiety is the persistent fear of having a serious illness despite medical reassurance.
-Normal sensations – a headache, a flutter in the chest, a tight throat – can quickly spiral into catastrophic thoughts.
-Checking, Googling, and reassurance seeking may bring short-term relief, but often makes anxiety stronger over time.
+Health anxiety is the persistent fear of having or developing a serious illness, even when medical reassurance has been given.
+Normal sensations, such as a headache, flutter in the chest, or tight throat, can quickly spiral into catastrophic thoughts.

 Why Choose Online Therapy?